Melatonin And Depression: How A Lack Of Sleep Can Cause Depressive Symptoms

 Are there links between depression and melatonin?

-Researchers have found links between a lack of melatonin and depression.
+Researchers have found links between a lack of melatonin and depression, otherwise known as major depressive disorder.
 Some scientists argue that insomnia causes depression, and others say that depression causes insomnia.
 While it is hard to know if insomnia is a depression symptom or vice versa, the two theories often intersect as many symptoms of depression and insomnia can be experienced together.

 The effect of melatonin deficiency, which may lead to insomnia, can also cause symptoms of depression, such as low moods, anxiety, unstable emotions, and difficulty with academic or professional performance.
 Many individuals with depression also experience insomnia.
 These symptoms can make depression worse or cause a relapse.